OddThumb/beacon/README.md

 ## **Publications**

-If you use BEACON in your work, please cite: Kim et al., “Autoregressive Search of Gravitational Waves: Design of low-latency search pipeline for unmodeled transients — BEACON”, in prep.
+If you use BEACON in your work, please cite: Kim et al., “Autoregressive Search of Gravitational Waves: Design of low-latency search pipeline for unmodeled transients — BEACON”, submitted.

 If you use only `seqarima` in your work, please cite: [Kim et al., PRD, 2024, “Autoregressive Search of Gravitational Waves: Denoising”](https://doi.org/10.1103/PhysRevD.109.102003).